If you are new to printing, certain messages can be frustrating, especially if you don’t know what they mean.

 While documents are lined up for printing, you can pause the documents or cancel it if no longer need to print it.

-It will save your ink and time.
+It will allow you to get more ink from the cartridge, as well as save time.
 You can change the order of printing too, putting the document higher or lower place in line.

 Without spooling, you will have to wait for the printer to finish printing one page before you move on to the next page.